ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Francesca Belem Lopes Palmeira**, from Brazil, developed a new package called [pcir: 'Potential for Conflict Index - PCI'](https://fblpalmeira.github.io/pcir/), which is a descriptive statistical method used to enhance the understanding of outcomes in human dimensions research.
 The package equips users with the tools required for calculating, comparing, and graphing the potential for conflict.
 Her mentor was [Bruna Wundervald](/author/bruna-wundervald/) from Brazil.

 - **Sunny Tseng**, from Taiwan, now living in Canada, developed [bbsTaiwan](https://sunnytseng.github.io/bbsTaiwan/).
 This is an R package to streamline Taiwan Breeding Bird Survey (BBS) data retrieval and analysis. bbsTaiwan facilitates data access from GBIF, where Taiwan BBS data are stored.
 Users can tailor species analysis, controlling data stratification, preparation, and mapping.
-Sunny's mentor is [Eunseop Kim](/author/eunseop-kim/) from South Korea, now living in the USA.
+Sunny's mentor was [Eunseop Kim](/author/eunseop-kim/) from South Korea, now living in the USA.

 - **Erika Siregar**, from Indonesia, worked on developing [rplaywright](https://erikaris.github.io/rplaywright/) an R package seamlessly bridge with the NodeJS library, Playwright, enabling simplified web testing and automation for R users.
 This package aims to provide R users with a comprehensive toolkit for interacting with web browsers programmatically, allowing for tasks such as browser automation, web scraping, and end-to-end testing directly from within the R environment.
-Her mentor is [Apoor Anand](/author/apoorv-anand/) from India.
+Her mentor was [Apoor Anand](/author/apoorv-anand/) from India.

 ### Improving and reviewing existing packages